jonnyweatherly/aajonusnet/md/Interviews/Healthwatch Interview.md

 J: Well, none called for justice, we're told.
 None pleaded for truth.
 They trust in vanity and speak lies.
 They conceive mischief and bring forth iniquity.
 What's that all about, folks?
 Is that just some kind of stuff that happened during Isaiah's time?
 Is that why the Lord had the prophet Isaiah write it?
 What is going on?
 Are you watching?
 Are you concerned about abortions?
 I don't know.
 Are you?
 Are you concerned about what the world, what the government schools are doing to your children?
 I saw a thing about 13-year-old boys.
 They're homosexuals.
 And then something happens and they feel bad about themselves and they kill themselves.
 What is going on?
 Where does a 13-year-old boy, a 12-year-old boy, where did they learn to be homosexual?
 Where does that come from?
 Is it in the scriptures that God's telling us how this happens or where it happens?
 Is it conceived in their heart?
 How do these things happen?
 How does immorality take place?
 Where does this all enter into?
 When does it happen into the mind of a person?
 Well, I'll tell you what, folks.
 It's something that you better be aware of because the so-called kind, compassionate Christian out there.
 You know, I know, I know everybody gets upset because Jim's voice and his ways and his words just are not so flowery and so sweet and pretty.
 It's just not like honey.
 You know, but what can I tell you, folks?
 When will you be upset?
 When will you call for justice that the school not turn our children into homosexuals?
 And let us all agree and hold hands and say it's okay.
 It's okay to be a lesbian.
 It's okay to be gay.
 It's okay.
 It's okay.
 It's okay.
 It's not okay, folks.
 Read the word of God.
 It's not good.
 It's bad.
 It's wrong.
 And it's not holy.
 And yeah, sure, we're going to have unconditional love.
 Look, I've talked to homosexuals.
 I want to tell them, listen, you've got to get out of this.
 You can't.
 This is not healthy.
 Folks, listen, our school system, our liberal government, there's so much evil in it, and they're teaching the girls basically God says to be whores.
 It's the word.
 He says that.
 He uses that word.
 What is going on?
 Immorality is everywhere.
 Please, I ask you to encourage people to turn to the Lord.
 See that there is a way out.
 And by the way, you're no better than anyone else if you think lustful thoughts in your mind.
 You're just as bad.
 It's still the same kind of issues.
 Oh, who's the girl running in Delaware?
 And they mock her because of that, and on and on and on.
 But that's how the lowlifes do it.
 They mock it, and they make fun of it.
 And God even talks about those mockers.
 Well, this is Daniel, chapter 1.
 I just want you to start thinking about things.
 I want you to think about it.
 I want you to start knowing who is it that sees the oppression of the poor, the violent perverting of justice and judgment.
 What is that?
 That's Ecclesiastes, folks.
 What about it?
 Where is the perverting of truth and justice and judgment?
 What's going on?
 So you all start agreeing with lies and deceptions because you're a good Christian.
 Okay, folks, this is Daniel, chapter 1.
 I'm just asking you to think.
 We'll be back with a guest, so don't go away.

-[Intermission]: It is our mission to glorify Jesus Christ by sharing time-tested knowledge about herbs in His creation.
+[Intermission] It is our mission to glorify Jesus Christ by sharing time-tested knowledge about herbs in His creation.
 You're listening to Daniel, chapter 1, censored.
 With God, we'll gain the victory.
 With God, scamper the enemy.
 With God, we'll gain the victory.
 With God, we'll gain the victory.
 With God, we'll gain the victory.
 With God, scamper the enemy.
 With God, we'll gain the victory.
 With God, we'll gain the victory.

 J: Well, folks, I hope you all understand what's going on.
 I hope you have eyes to see and ears to hear because we're in a real, real serious way worldwide.
 You know, many times you heard me tell you about how my wife and I lived in communist countries like Poland and we were in East Berlin when the wall went down in Germany and Poland and China.
 We've seen the workings of the evil of an oppressive society.
 And I want you to know it's happening here.
 And I know you hear my wife and I try to go over and over how for three years we've been oppressed by the federal government.
 It's cost us a fortune to fight for rights.
 139 companies, 129 of them all laid down.
 They all signed it because it's all about money.
 Well, this is Daniel, chapter 1, the ministry.
 It's about the Lord God and His natural things and His creation.
 His creation is vitamins, minerals, herbs and foods.
 And, you know, we just thought it would be important for you to hear another side of what the government is doing to those people, your freedoms, if you want.
 By the way, going back to the 1990s, they wanted to ban growing herbs like fenugreek, echinacea, in your own garden.
 They still want to do that now.
 We've warned you about contaminated water, contaminated foods, contaminated cheeses and milk and fish and everything else.
 Well, I thought it would be good for you to hear somebody who is also involved in good, wholesome product.
 And we want to welcome to the program, folks.
 So tell your friends, families, enemies, everybody, come on on.
 Listen to Daniel, chapter 1, Censored, the ministry.
 We want to welcome Dr. Aajonus Vonderplanitz.
 Is that correct, Doc?